-I am pleased to present the service plan for Partnerships British Columbia Inc. (Partnerships BC) for the period April 1, 2009 to March 31, 2012.
-This plan outlines the company's goals and plans for the next three fiscal years.
+I am pleased to present the Service Plan for Partnerships British Columbia Inc. (Partnerships BC or the Company) for the period September 1, 2009 to March 31, 2012.
+This plan outlines the Company's goals and plans for the next three fiscal years.

-After six years of operation, Partnerships BC has firmly established itself as a leader both nationally and internationally in evaluating, structuring and implementing public private partnership projects which serve the public interest.
-More than 25 partnership projects have been, or are scheduled to be, delivered on time and on budget in communities all across British Columbia.
-These innovative projects are expected to generate significant benefits for taxpayers over the life of each agreement.
-Of these projects, seven have reached the operational stage and each project was completed either on or ahead of schedule and within budget.
-Of the projects that are currently under construction, all are on or ahead of schedule and on budget.
-Together, these projects make up a total investment of approximately \$10 billion, \$5 billion of which comes from private capital.
+Partnerships BC has established itself as a centre of expertise recognized internationally for innovation in the procurement of performance-based infrastructure.
+The Company continues to build a foundation of experience and has participated in more than 30 partnership projects.
+These innovative projects are expected to generate significant benefits for taxpayers throughout the term of each agreement.
+Eight projects, delivered using the design build finance maintain (DBFM) delivery model, are now operational: each project was completed either on or ahead of schedule and within budget.
+Of the remaining DBFM projects that are currently under construction, all are on or ahead of schedule and on budget.
+In addition, Partnerships BC has participated in a number of projects that are being delivered using the design build (DB) delivery model.
+Together, these projects make up a total investment of almost \$10 billion, of which \$4 billion comes from private capital.